-- 10.1 The Government has given Local Authorities the power to admit Councillors to the Local Government Pension Scheme (LGPS). - 10.2 The Regulations require the Members' Allowances Panels to make binding recommendations on which Councillors may be eligible for access to the LGPS. - 10.3 The independent Panel can make recommendations as to which Members (under 70 years of age) should be entitled to membership of the Scheme and whether the Basic Allowance or the Special Responsibility Allowance or both should be made pensionable. - 10.4 Our view continues to remain unchanged.
+- 10.1 The Government has previously given Local Authorities the power to admit Councillors to the Local Government Pension Scheme (LGPS). - 10.2 The Regulations require the Members' Allowances Panels to make binding recommendations on which Councillors may be eligible for access to the LGPS.

+- 10.3 The independent Panel can make recommendations as to which Members (under 70 years of age) should be entitled to membership of the Scheme and whether the Basic Allowance or the Special Responsibility Allowance or both should be made pensionable. - 10.4 Our view continues to remain unchanged.
 We acknowledge that the current level of Basic Allowance might not make membership of the Scheme worthwhile for many Councillors.
 However, we agree with the principle that all Councillors should be treated equally on this issue.
 Every opportunity should be taken to encourage individuals to stand as candidates and an enhancement of the overall remuneration package for Councillors will help this aim.
 We continue to feel, therefore, that the Scheme should be made available to all Councillors who want to take advantage of its benefits.
-We do not intend to make any change to our previous recommendation.
+We do not at this stage intend to make any change to our previous recommendation, although the situation relating to Pensions for Councillors could well change before the next review of Members' Allowances is undertaken for the reasons set out below. - 10.5 The Panel was aware that the current Coalition Government had made an announcement before Christmas that it proposed to scrap Pensions for Councillors.
+If the proposals were introduced, Councillors would not be able to join the scheme after April 2014 and Councillors who were already members would not be able to accrue any further benefits after that date. - 10.6 This issue would be kept under review by the Panel.